dart_smb2 0.1.0 copy "dart_smb2: ^0.1.0" to clipboard

 1. Connection & Lifecycle #

-dart_smb2 offers three layers of abstraction.
-Pick the highest one that fits your use case — Smb2Pool is the recommended default.
+dart_smb2 offers two layers of abstraction.
+Pick the one that fits your use case — Smb2Pool is the recommended default.

 Layer Class Best for